PHP Upload Multiple Files via AJAX using jQuery

 Multiple Input File

-See the below screenshot shows the multiple files input in a HTML form.
+See the below screenshot shows the multiple files input in an HTML form.
 These file inputs have the name as userImage[].
-It makes the array of file names, temporary source path and more with the PHP $_FILES[‘userImage’] array.
+It arranges the file names, temporary source path, and more with the PHP $_FILES[‘userImage’] array.

 php ajax multiple image upload